databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 ##Split training data

-We will use MLlib's `ALS` to train a `MatrixFactorizationModel`.
+We will use MLlib's `ALS` to train a `MatrixFactorizationModel`, which takes a `RDD[Rating]` object as input.
 ALS has training parameters such as rank for matrix factors and regularization constants.
-To determine a good combination of the training parameters, we split the data into three non-overlapping subsets, named `training`, `test`, and `validation`, based on the last digit of the timestamp, and cache them.
-We will train multiple models based on the `training` set, select the best model on the `validation` set based on RMSE (Root Mean Squared Error), and finally evaluate the best model on the `test` set.
-We also add your ratings to the `training` set to make recommendations for you.
+To determine a good combination of the training parameters, we split the data into three non-overlapping subsets, named training, test, and validation, based on the last digit of the timestamp, and cache them.
+We will train multiple models based on the training set, select the best model on the validation set based on RMSE (Root Mean Squared Error), and finally evaluate the best model on the test set.
+We also add your ratings to the training set to make recommendations for you.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">